-In the seventh video of my ecommerce replatforming masterclass series, I give practical advice and insights on how to do due diligence once you’ve selected a preferred platform, to give you peace of mind that the platform really is the best fit with business needs, operational capabilities and budget.
+In the seventh video of our ecommerce replatforming masterclass series, James Gurd gives practical advice and insights on how to do due diligence once you’ve selected a preferred platform, to give you peace of mind that the platform really is the best fit with business needs, operational capabilities and budget.

 But it’s really important to do that extra level of due diligence on the preferred platform, because you want to iron out any inaccuracies or assumptions that you might have made during the process that don’t necessarily hold true.
 You want to make sure that the decision is robust enough before you commit to any contractual discussions and negotiations.

 So the point of due diligence is to isolate the areas that are biggest risk to the business of selecting this platform.
 Every platform has its strengths and weaknesses.
 Nothing’s 100% perfect for any business.
 So, for example, if the platform hasn’t done an integration with your existing ERP, even though it has connectors and standard services for ERP integration, that would be a risk area that you would want to do extra due diligence on in order to reassure the operational, technical and ecommerce business stakeholders that actually this platform isn’t going to suddenly cause a massive process or cost risk later on.